MicrosoftDocs/dynamics-365-fraud-protection/content/poc-trial-overview.md

 search.audienceType:
   - Administrator
   - IT Pro
-title: Proof of concept options ms.custom:
+title: Evaluate proof of concept options ms.custom:
 ---

-# Proof of concept options
+# Evaluate proof of concept options

-This article explains proof of concept options in Microsoft Dynamics 365 Fraud Protection.
+This article explains how to evaluate proof of concept options in Microsoft Dynamics 365 Fraud Protection.

 Fraud Protection provides you with the ability to try a proof of concept (POC) to determine if a proposed fraud solution can meet your business needs.
 The POC includes a free 90-day trial period of Fraud Protection for evaluation before making a purchase decision.